anglyan/roundworld/README.md

     keep the lightweight philosophy.
 A separate implementation fully integrated into `gymnasium` is in the works.

+`rlbug` was used as a test bed for the general policy algorithm inspired on the architecture of the insect brain.
+This work was presented at the *Offline Reinforcement Learning Workshop* at the Neural Information Processing Systems Conference (NeurIPS) 2022.

 ## Copyright and license

 Copyright © 2020, UChicago Argonne, LLC

 roundworld is distributed under the terms of BSD License.
-See [LICENSE](https://github.com/anglyan/roundworld/main/LICENSE)
+See [LICENSE](https://github.com/anglyan/roundworld/blob/main/LICENSE)

-## Citing